mvakde/mvakde.github.io/blog/44-on-arc-1.md

 	- The x-axis is cost/task.
 But it only counts online compute cost.
 Some of these models (like LLMs) have massive offline pretraining phases whose costs arent counted.
 You can use infinite training compute to effectively bring the test set into distribution, so these models should be evaluated separately.
     - Dividing cost by number of tasks makes no sense for the models that train on all test tasks at once (like mine, TRM & HRM)
 	- Comparing LLMs on the public eval set makes no sense since the answers to the public puzzles are available on the internet
 - They drew premature conclusions from TRM and HRM and attributed success to recursive loops+deep supervision.
-I think this bias is because they hypothesise pure deep learning can't solve ARC (eg: base LLMs still suck at ARC-2).
+I think this bias is because they assume pure deep learning can't solve ARC (eg: base LLMs still suck at ARC-2).
 I disagree
 - The wording of the testing policy can be improved

 Regarding testing policy: The policy says "test taker must not know what the test will be".
 People interpreted this as saying TTT is banned.
 But it actually refers to the human designing the AI system, not the AI system itself.
 Eg: to discourage designing inductive biases based on the eval set.
 (Its a meta learning benchmark.
 This is fine!)

 To anyone active in the ARC community, this has always been clear since test time training has been allowed and encouraged.
 [Steven](https://x.com/sd_marlow/status/2002498207235125669) and [Chew's](https://x.com/chewkokwah/status/2002686360344527304) comments clarify this and other concerns.

+## Mistakes that I think other approaches are making
+**Assuming recursion is the next big thing**  (Eg: [HRM](https://arxiv.org/pdf/2506.21734), [TRM](https://arxiv.org/pdf/2510.04871), [Arcprize blog](https://arcprize.org/blog/arc-prize-2025-results-analysis))
+I do see the appeal, but there aren't enough ablations to prove this.
+And my model shows you can reach the same performance without recursion.
+The only confirmed benefit of recursion is allowing you to increase compute without increasing memory movement.

+I also don't like that TRM was advertised as a 7M model when there are [O(100M+) embedding weights being trained](https://github.com/SamsungSAILMontreal/TinyRecursiveModels/issues/18).
+It is misleading, makes it more like a lookup table, and calls into question what causes the performance.
+It should have been called 7M "active" weights.
+[Same for HRM](https://github.com/sapientinc/HRM/issues/67).
+Both didn't mention this anywhere!

+**I don't like LLM based approaches on ARC anymore**:
+Watching LLMs climb the ARC leaderboard has been useful as [explained below](#learnings-from-llms-on-arc-agi), but I don't think there's much to learn from their ARC-1/ARC-2 scores anymore:
+- Increases in LLM scores are now mainly driven by post training (evidence in appendix) and are probably a function of amount of synthetic data.
+They are learning to solve ARC tasks, not learn general abstract reasoning (if such a thing even exists)
+- There's also too many confounding factors to glean anything from new scores.
+Comparing LLMs based on benchmarks is bad science in general.
+- Their scores on the public leaderboard are useless, the answers are available on the internet, and are trained on.
+For LLMs, only private scores should count.
+- Using harnesses on top of LLMs to improve performance makes little sense to me.
+All the post-training magic is happening inside the frontier labs, and they can build harnesses themselves.
+I think its unlikely continual learning will be solved by a harness.

+**Misc**
+I have already argued [before](https://mvakde.github.io/blog/why-all-ARC-solvers-fail-today/#human-interventions) that synthetic data and augmentations are bad.
+Designing inductive biases into the model is also bad.
+The fact that we can't scale this benchmark without cheating like this shows that there are still breakthroughs waiting.
+I hope more people try to reduce such tricks that are anti-bitter lesson.

 ## Learnings from LLMs on ARC-AGI
 LLMs have now saturated v1 and v2 of this benchmark.
 Here's what I infer from their progress: